techidaily/site-screen-mirror/source/_posts/in-2024-process-of-screen-sharing-tecno-camon-20-premier-5g-to-pc-detailed-steps-drfone-by-drfone-android.md

 When using the Smart View feature, you can share videos, photos, documents, games, and other things on your Tecno Camon 20 Premier 5G  device to your  Tecno TV.
 The Smart View app allows you to use your Tecno Camon 20 Premier 5G  device as a virtual remote to control your Smart TV.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fHWdQw1gRyI?si=ve9wZnPupiooLThG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ### Requirements for Smart View App

 The Tecno Camon 20 Premier 5G  Smart View app was introduced in 2011 to allow Tecno Camon 20 Premier 5G  users to share their device's screen with  Tecno TVs.
 Although it was discontinued on 05 October 2020 and replaced with Smart Things, its existing user base was not disturbed.